Home Blog Organize Expenses for Tax Season

 Separate Business and Personal Expenses

-If you're still running business expenses through a personal account, stop.
-Open a dedicated business bank account and business credit card.
-This makes expense tracking dramatically easier because every transaction on those accounts is business-related by default.
+If you're still running business purchases through a personal account, stop.
+Open a dedicated business bank account and a business credit card.
+Every transaction on those accounts is business by default — no sorting, no guessing, no "was that personal or business?" at year-end.

 Keep Receipts for Larger Purchases

-For most day-to-day expenses, your bank or credit card statement is sufficient documentation.
-But for larger purchases — anything over $75 is a common rule of thumb — keep the receipt.
-The IRS can ask for documentation, and having it ready saves headaches.
+For everyday expenses, your bank or credit card statement is enough.
+But for anything over $75 or so, keep the receipt.
+The IRS can ask for documentation, and "I think it was a client dinner" isn't going to cut it.

-You don't need a physical filing cabinet.
-A simple folder on your computer organized by month works fine.
-Snap a photo of paper receipts with your phone and save them digitally.
+You don't need a filing cabinet.
+A folder on your computer organized by month works fine.
+Snap a photo of paper receipts with your phone and save them there — takes five seconds.

-Pro tip: In EasyLedger, you can attach notes to any expense entry.
-Use this to record what the expense was for — especially useful for meals, travel, and entertainment where business purpose matters for deductibility.
+In EasyLedger, you can attach notes to any expense entry.
+I use this for meals, travel, and entertainment — anything where the business purpose matters for deductibility.
+Future-you will be grateful.

 Run a Monthly Expense Report